This blog may contain affiliate links. Read our disclosure policy for more info.

 Buenos Aires, the capital of Argentina, is a typical stop if you’re traveling through South America.
-With its museums, parks, and french-style architecture there is tons to see and do!
+With its museums, parks, incredible tango shows, and french-style architecture there is tons to see and do!

 The city is the home of almost 3 million people so you can just imagine the size of the place.
 With 48 neighborhoods spread around 203 square kilometers (most of them offering different kinds of accommodation) finding the right place to stay can be quite a challenge.